-10,000 language interpreter services delivered – see what we’re up to on Twitter
+Over 12,500 language interpreter services delivered – follow them on Twitter

-“You won’t just be the first company I contact for business interpreter services
+“You won’t just be the first company I contact for language interpreter services

 – you’ll be the ONLY one.” – Norfrost

 Language interpreting (or language interpretation) is spoken translation.
-Of over 33,000 language projects to date over 30% were language interpreting services, mostly UK but we’ve also been busy in China, France, Italy, Africa, Spain, Korea… HERE’s some case studies
+Of over 40,000 language projects we have delivered to date, over 30% are language interpreting services.
+Most have been in the UK but we’ve also been busy in China, France, Italy, Africa, Spain, Korea… Here’s some case studies

 With us, so is finding one.

 Obtaining business interpreting through your own independent business interpreter is an essential investment in negotiation with non-English mother-tongue visitors, ensuring accurate and unbiased communication as well as providing key intelligence on in-language conversation between visitors.
 Business interpreting adds tremendous value in other applications too – for example in training delivery where attendees’ uptake of content is dramatically enhanced by learning in their own language (clearly demonstrated by our work with leading Health & Safety training organisations)